 Aggregate Fruits Meaning

-Common Aggregate Fruits in English with Pictures
+Common Aggregate Fruits Name in English with Pictures

 - Strawberry

-Red juicy fruit with seeds outside, sweet taste and soft texture. - Raspberry
+Red juicy fruit with seeds outside, sweet taste, and soft texture. - Raspberry

 Small red fruit made of many drupelets, soft and slightly tart. - Blackberry